 1 Introduction

 Recommendation ITU-R M.2059 was approved in 2015 and provides characteristics of radio altimeters, a system that operates under the aeronautical radionavigation service, including background information of how the system is used on aircraft.
 The characteristics include three protection criteria to ensure the operations of this system that is critical for the safe operation of aircraft.
 Since the publication of Rec.
-ITU-R M. 2059, some radio altimeter data has been published, and it is useful to validate data within Rec.
+ITU-R M. 2059, some radio altimeter data has been published, and it is useful to compare characteristics within Rec.
 ITU-R M.2059 with this data.